 It might come out looking bizarre, just like the example here.

 Highlight the bars with a contrast color (red is a common color).
 This will make the data easy to understand.

 Do not use unnecessary effects, such as the Bevel effect, in the chart.
 Keep the chart as simple as possible so that it will give the audience a clear idea of what the bars are depicting.

 13. Align graph direction with data values

 Never plot horizontal bars with negative values on the right side of the size zero line, even if there are no positive numbers in the data set.

-Negative numbers in a graph should always be in the left side of Y axis.
+Negative numbers in a graph should always be on the left side of Y-axis.
 Negative bars can be red in color for added emphasis.